 It’s also a study of loss.
 Most of us don’t get to revisit our loved ones once they’re gone.
 They don’t get bottled up for us to discover one day.
 There’s a sense of wish fulfillment about Superman ’78, a desire to walk into our past, to relive a time we’ve lost.

 Brainiac is a cold, ruthless villain whose logic is unfathomable to us.
 Superman, and the people of Metropolis, are all heart.
 And the heart longs to return home.

-Marc Paterson is a freelance pop culture writer who’s written for Huffington Post and Inverse.com.
-You can also find him blogging about movies and TV on Medium.
+Marc Paterson is a freelance pop culture writer who’s written for Huffington Post, Inverse.com, Film Stories, and Certified forgotten.